Emanum/renewableAutomation/README.md

 ## Project Overview

-The project is run with ros medlodic.
+The project is run with ros melodic.
 We have the following nodes:

 ### modbus

-This is a publisher node that connects to a central modbus server, reads the data and publishes them onto varous ros topics.
+This is a publisher node that connects to a central modbus server, reads the data and publishes them onto various ros topics.

 The following topics are published:
 * total_grid_power: wattage positiv:energy is consumed from grid, negativ:energy is delivered to grid